davidbolin/rSPDE/README.md

 Basic statistical operations such as likelihood evaluations and kriging predictions using the fractional approximations are also implemented.
 The package also contains an interface to [R-INLA][ref4].

-For illustration purposes, the package contains a simple FEM implementation for models on R. See the [Getting Started to the rSPDE package][ref2] vignette for an introduction to the package.
+For illustration purposes, the package contains a simple FEM implementation for models on `R`.
+See the [Getting Started to the rSPDE package][ref2] vignette for an introduction to the package.
 The [Rational approximation with the rSPDE package][ref6] and [Operator-based rational approximation ][ref5] vignettes provide introductions to how to create and fit rSPDE models.
 For an introduction to the R-INLA implementation of the rSPDE models see the [R-INLA implementation of the rational SPDE approach][ref3].
 The [`rSPDE` documentation][ref7] contains descriptions and examples of the functions in the `rSPDE` package.